 Suppliers must respect and safeguard their employees' rights and ensure that work is performed on the basis of a recognised employment relationship established through local law and practice.

-No form of working arrangement may be used, such as homeworking (i.e. producing goods or supplies outside of the regular workplace) or outsourcing or sub-contracting to avoid providing regular employment.
+No form of working arrangement may be used to avoid providing regular employment, such as: homeworking (i.e. producing goods or supplies outside of the regular workplace), outsourcing, subcontracting, or apprenticeship schemes where there is no intent to impart skills or provide regular employment.
+Suppliers may also not avoid their obligations in this regard through the excessive use of fixed-term contracts.